Eastern tent caterpillar: Tents and temperature

 Light has a great effect on the caterpillars while they are spinning, and they spin the majority of their silk on the most illuminated face of the tent.
 Indeed, if, under experimental conditions, the dominant light source is directed at the tent from below, the caterpillars will build their tent upside down.

 Caterpillars continue to expand their tent until they enter the last phase of their larval lives.
 The sixth-instar caterpillar conserves its silk for cocoon construction and adds nothing to the tent.

 The tents are multifunctional.
 They facilitate basking, offer some protection from enemies, provide secure perches, and act as a staging site from which the caterpillars launch en masse forays to distant feeding sites.
 The elevated humidity inside the tent may facilitate molting.

 Eastern tent caterpillars are among the earliest of caterpillars to appear in the spring.
 Because the early spring weather is often cold, the caterpillars rely on the heat of the sun to elevate their body temperatures to levels that allow them to digest their food.
-Studies show that below 15 °C (59 °F), the caterpillars are unable to process the food in their guts.
+Studies show that below 15 °C, the caterpillars are unable to process the food in their guts.
 Early instars are black and their bodies readily absorb heat.
 When basking, they typically pack together tightly, reducing heat loss due to convective currents.
 Their long setae also serve to stem convective heat loss.
 The caterpillars may aggregate on the surface of the tent or within it.
 The tents act as miniature greenhouses, trapping the heat of the morning sun and allowing the caterpillars to warm more quickly than they would if they remained outside.
 An aggregation of basking caterpillars can achieve temperatures in excess (T_{body}−T_{ambient}) of 44 °C. They easily overheat, so the aggregation splits up when they reach a satisfactory temperature.

 Because of its layered structure, the tent is thermally heterogeneous, and the caterpillars can adjust their temperature by moving from layer to layer.
 They may also aggregate on the outside of the shaded side of the tent and hang from the tips of their abdomens to enhance convective heat loss and cooling.

 As has been shown for some other caterpillars, eastern tent caterpillars are capable of generating a small amount of metabolic heat while they digest their meals.
 When recently fed caterpillars pack tightly together, the temperature in the interior of the mass may be several degrees above ambient temperature even in the absence of a radiant heat source.
 It is unclear whether this small heat gain has a significant effect on the rate of their growth.